 One option that investors have when they purchase an investment property is to rent it out now, and then sell it for a profit down the line.
-To find out how much you can sell your property in a specific year, consult a property management company from South Florida.
+To find out how much you can sell your property in a specific year, consult with property investment services.

 Current data from Realtor.com shows that the median list price is $314,000 and the median sold price is $250,000.
 Furthermore, the sale-to-list price ratio is 98.03%, meaning that homes in Margate sold for 1.97% lower than the list price.
 Homes also remained on the market for 65 days – this is significantly less than Florida’s average days on the market of 79 days.